 Creating a space for clients to feel welcomed and at ease

-Sarah has a varied background in fine art, administration, project management and health care; and has experience assisting professional organizations in media relations.
+Mina has a varied background in the spa industry, healthcare administration, and health care; and has experience assisting professional organizations in media relations.

-Sarah assists Lyra and Eva in optimizing client care, while creating a space for clients to feel welcomed and at ease during their visit.
+Mina assists the team in optimizing client care, while creating a space for clients to feel welcomed and at ease during their visit.

 Eva Walsh – Medical Secretary